davidkrantz/FastTools2D/PeriodicEwald/src/README.md

 ## MAC OS Mojave

-Here you have to make sure that gcc g++ are called instead of clang.
-I also had to manually add the paths to the GNU scientific library.
+Here you have to make sure that gcc and g++ are called instead of clang.
+I also had to manually add the include and library directories to help the compiler find the GNU scientific library.

 	export CPATH=/usr/local/include/
 	export LIBRARY_PATH=/usr/local/lib/